C. Vann Woodward: Move to the right

 He became greatly troubled by the rise of the black power movement, disliked affirmative action, never came to grips with feminism, mistrusted what came to be known as "theory," and became a strong opponent of multiculturalism and "political correctness."

 In 1969, as president of the American Historical Association, Woodward led the fight to defeat a proposal by New Left historians to politicize the organization.
 He wrote his daughter afterwards, "The preparations paid off and I had pretty well second-guessed the Rads on every turn."

-In 1975–6 Woodward led the unsuccessful fight at Yale to block the temporary appointment of Communist historian Herbert Aptheker to teach a course.
+In 1975–76 Woodward led the unsuccessful fight at Yale to block the temporary appointment of the communist historian Herbert Aptheker to teach a course.
 Radicals denounced his actions but a joint committee of the Organization of American Historians and the American Historical Association exonerated the process and found that there was no evidence that political criteria had been used.
-In 1987 he joined the conservative scholars who made up the National Association of Scholars, a group explicitly opposed to the academic Left.
+In 1987 he joined the conservative scholars who made up the National Association of Scholars, a group that explicitly opposes the academic left.
 Woodward wrote a favorable review in the New York Review of Books of Dinesh D'Souza's Illiberal Education: The Politics of Race and Sex on Campus.
-It said that Duke University used racial criteria when it hired John Hope Franklin; Franklin and Woodward publicly feuded.
-Hackney says, "Woodward became an open critic of political correctness and in other ways appeared to have shifted his seat at the political table."
+It said that Duke University used racial criteria when it hired John Hope Franklin, who publicly feuded with Woodward.
+Hackney stated, "Woodward became an open critic of political correctness and in other ways appeared to have shifted his seat at the political table."

 Death and legacy

 C. Vann Woodward died December 17, 1999, in Hamden, Connecticut, at the age of 91.

 Woodward cautioned that the academicians had themselves abdicated their role as storytellers:Professionals do well to apply the term "amateur" with caution to the historian outside their ranks.
 The word does have deprecatory and patronizing connotations that occasionally backfire.
 This is especially true of narrative history, which nonprofessionals have all but taken over.
 The gradual withering of the narrative impulse in favor of the analytical urge among professional academic historians has resulted in a virtual abdication of the oldest and most honored role of the historian, that of storyteller.
 Having abdicated... the professional is in a poor position to patronize amateurs who fulfill the needed function he has abandoned.

 The Southern Historical Association has established the C. Vann Woodward Dissertation Prize, awarded annually to the best dissertation on Southern history.
 There is a Peter V. and C. Vann Woodward Chair of History at Yale; it is now held by southern historian Glenda Gilmore.
-(Peter was Woodward's son, who died at age 26 in 1969.)
+(Peter was Woodward's son, who died at the age of 26 in 1969.)

 He was a Charter member of the Fellowship of Southern Writers.